-We have people ask to put the cover on the inside due to difficulty reaching it.
-That is of course possible, but it leaves the clear vinyl exposed to the sun and by doing it this way, you should be aware that you will be replacing the clear vinyl when the sun destroys it.
+We have people request to have the cover on the inside due to difficulty reaching it.
+Of course that is possible, but it leaves the clear vinyl exposed to the sun.
+By doing it this way, be aware that you will be replacing the clear vinyl once the sun destroys it.

-An aft cockpit bimini can often be mounted on the rails instead of the gunnels using a special style jaw slide that is hinged, allowing it to open and slip around the rails.
+An aft cockpit bimini can often be mounted on the rails instead of the gunnels by using a special hinged jaw slide, allowing it to open and slip around the rails.
 The same decisions about how to support an aft bimini top will need to be made.

-Quick Fact: If your aft stay goes through the bimini, your bimini will collapse and store to the aft stay where you would then cover it with a storage boot.
+Quick Fact: If your aft stay goes through the bimini, your bimini will collapse and store to the aft stay and you can cover it with a storage boot.

-A self-supporting bimini top uses the usual support poles in the back, it's the front support poles that are different.
+A self-supporting bimini top uses the usual support poles in the back, but the front support poles are different.

-They are running horizontally between the front bow and the aft bow of the bimini top and are literally pushing the bimini top open.
+They run horizontally between the front bow and the aft bow of the bimini top and literally push the bimini top open.
 This eliminates the need for front straps or poles.